Brad D. Brian

 • RAND Institute for Civil Justice, former Board of Overseers, past chair (2011-2012)

-• Best Lawyers in America, Board of Advisors (current)
+• Best Lawyers in America, Board of Advisors (former)

 • Los Angeles Chapter of the Federal Bar Association, past president